Geographical Indications (Wine and Spirits) Registration Act 2006 review

 We are reviewing the Geographical Indications (Wine and Spirits) Registration Act 2006 (the GIs Act).

-The GIs Act provides a registration regime for wine and spirits geographical indications only.
+The GIs Act provides a registration regime for wine and spirits geographical indications (GIs) only.
 Although the GIs Act entered into force in 2017, it was originally enacted in 2006 and has only had minor amendments made to it since.
-As of November 2022 there were a total of 27 registered geographical indications: 21 for New Zealand wine, two for foreign wine and four for foreign spirits.
+As of July 2023 there were a total of 27 registered GIs: 21 for New Zealand wine, 3 for New Zealand spirits, 2 for foreign wine and 4 for foreign spirits.

-The driver for reviewing the GIs Act now is the conclusion of negotiations for a free trade agreement with the European Union, under which New Zealand has agreed to protect around 2,000 European geographical indications for food, wine, spirits and other beverages.
-The GIs Act will be the legislative vehicle for protecting these European geographical indications.
+The driver for reviewing the GIs Act now is the conclusion of negotiations for a free trade agreement with the European Union (EU-NZ FTA), under which New Zealand has agreed to protect around 2,000 European GIs for food, wine, spirits and other beverages.
+The GIs Act will be the legislative vehicle for protecting these European GIs.

 Find out more about the free trade agreement: